trishamarchena/mending-minds/README.md

 ## Project Description

 - This project is designed for people to help better themselves out of specific mental health states.
-There are two mental health topics to choose from which each has it's own page and three pieces of advice as an example.
+There is a tab that takes you to the form labeled as "Start your journey here! " where you have two permanent pieces of advice as an example.
 There will be an input section provided where the user is able to insert advice that has helped them, along with a like Button that will generate an amount of likes.
-The amount with the highest likes will be displayed at the top of the page.
 This project is used with React and Airtable.

 ## Wireframes
 ![Screen Shot 2021-06-29 at 08 15 47](https://user-images.githubusercontent.com/84581353/123796130-cb35a180-d8b2-11eb-9918-9107d13181ab.png)